FelixBer/FindFunc/README.md

 ## Building and Installation

 FindFunc is an IDA Pro python plugin without external package dependencies.
-It can be installed by downloading the repository and copying file findfuncmain.py and folder findfunc to your IDA Pro plugin directory.
+It can be installed by downloading the repository and copying file 'findfuncmain.py' and folder 'findfunc' to your IDA Pro plugin directory.
 No building is required.

 Requirements: IDA Pro 7.x (7.6+) with python3 environment.